Hepato-pancreato-biliary (HPB) surgery encompasses various procedures that treat conditions in the liver, bile system, and pancreas.

 Hepato-Pancreato-Biliary Surgery for Pancreatic Cancer

-Primarily, hepato-pancreato-biliary surgery addresses cancer, though it can also treat non-cancerous illnesses.
+Primarily, hepato-pancreato-biliary surgery (also called hepatobiliary surgery) addresses cancer, though it can also treat non-cancerous illnesses.
 Tumors can occur in the liver, pancreas, and bile ducts, which can be benign or malignant.
 When tumors in other regions of the body, such as the colon, metastasis and spread, these organs might become malignant.
 As a result, the majority of people who need hepatobiliary surgery are individuals who have been diagnosed with cancer of the liver, pancreas, or bile ducts.

 Hepatobiliary surgery may be required in some persons who have significant gallstones that are preventing them from passing naturally.
 Hepatobiliary procedures can also be utilized to treat liver problems such as fatty liver disease or long-term heavy alcohol consumption.
 Some disorders, such as hepatitis, can force a patient to undergo surgery.